-We have paid dividends to our stockholders each quarter since our initial public offering in June 2008, including an aggregate amount of \$37.5 million over three consecutive quarterly dividends, each in the amount of \$0.15 per share, followed by one consecutive quarterly dividend in the amount of \$0.05 per share, paid during 2012.
-We also declared a dividend of \$0.05 per share, payable on or about March 8, 2013, to our shareholders of record on March 4, 2013.
+We have paid dividends to our stockholders each quarter since our initial public offering in June 2008, including an aggregate amount of \$16.5 million over three consecutive quarterly dividends, each in the amount of \$0.05 per share, followed by one consecutive quarterly dividend in the amount of \$0.06 per share, paid during 2013.
+We also declared a dividend of \$0.06 per share, payable on or about March 17, 2014, to our shareholders of record on March 10, 2014.
+Also during 2013, we paid two consecutive quarterly dividends of \$0.26111 and \$0.51111 per Series B Preferred Share.
 Our future liquidity needs will impact our dividend policy.
 We currently intend to use a portion of our free cash to pay dividends to our stockholders.
 The declaration and payment of dividends, if any, will always be subject to the discretion of our board of directors.
 The timing and amount of any dividends declared will depend on, among other things: (i) our earnings, financial condition and cash requirements and available sources of liquidity; (ii) decisions in relation to our growth strategies; (iii) provisions of Marshall Islands and Liberian law governing the payment of dividends; (iv) restrictive covenants in our existing and future debt instruments; and (v) global financial conditions.
 Dividends might be reduced or not be paid in the future.
+In addition, cash dividends on our common stock are subject to the priority of dividends on our 1,600,000 outstanding shares of Series B Preferred Shares issued June 2013.